Akashdhengale/k8s-mario/README.md

 This Super Mario Game is open-source and available under the MIT License.
 Feel free to explore, modify, and share the code!

+### Note: Check out my detailed [Hashnode blog]() for a step-by-step guide on setting up and playing the Super Mario Kubernetes Game!
+Need help or have questions?
+Explore the blog for assistance.
+Happy coding! 🚀

 ![Super Mario Snapshot](https://cdn.hashnode.com/res/hashnode/image/upload/v1705850500616/1ec14329-ea3a-4eb3-9b31-af528fa33708.png)